Simranchh1539/platform_services/README.md

 # Platform Services

-In this application we have demo of different platform services like bluetooth and locations.
+In this application we have demo of different platform services like bluetooth, google map and locations.

 ## Packages Used: